Death of Regis Korchinski-Paquet

-Korchinski-Paquet's death inspired a number of protests in Canada against police involvement in her death and other issues of anti-Black and anti-Indigenous racism.
+Korchinski-Paquet's death inspired a number of protests in Canada against police involvement in her death and other issues of anti-black and anti-Indigenous sentiment.
 These Toronto protests occurred around the same time as the George Floyd protests.

 Background

 Five years prior to the incident, Korchinski-Paquet was diagnosed with epilepsy and mental health concerns that had sometimes resulted in calls to the police for assistance.

 Incident

-Around 5:15 pm, Korchinski-Paquet's mother called police to their 24th story apartment in High Park North after a domestic conflict.
+Around 5:15 pm, Korchinski-Paquet's mother called police to their 24th storey apartment in High Park North after a domestic conflict.
 Six officers attended the scene.
 However, officers were confused as to whether epilepsy was justifiable reasoning for taking her into custody under the Mental Health Act.
 In a call to 911 by Korchinski-Paquet herself, she said that both her mother and brother had been drinking since 10 am.

 The Toronto Police Service's Chief at the time, Mark Saunders, clarified that the call was for an assault, stating that three separate people had called in and that knives were being drawn at the scene, limiting the responding teams that could be sent to assist the situation.

 When police arrived at the apartment, they were met by Korchinski-Paquet, her mother, Claudette Beals-Clayton, and brother, Reece Korchinski-Beals, in the hallway and exchanged a few words with the officers as they walked down the hall.
 Shortly thereafter, Korchinski-Paquet told officers she needed to use the bathroom and was followed into the apartment by multiple officers, who would not allow entry by other family members.

 Korchinski-Paquet walked out onto the 24th-floor balcony and prevented officers from joining her by holding the door closed.
 She began to scale the balcony in an attempt to cross to the adjacent balcony, which was blocked off by netting.
 She lost her balance on the railing and fell to her death.

 During this time, another officer knocked on the neighbour's door to attend to the second balcony, only to find it was blocked off by netting.
 He looked down and noticed Korchinski-Paquet's body on the ground; he immediately called for an ambulance.
 Korchinski-Paquet's mother was then heard telling a neighbour that her daughter jumped.

 Korchinski-Paquet was pronounced dead at the scene.